Younest9/okd/README.md

    - You can download it via the official website: <https://www.debian.org/distrib/netinst>
    - For quick download, you can [click here to download debian 12.0.0-amd64-netinst](https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/debian-12.0.0-amd64-netinst.iso), because that's what we'll be working with.

-2. For the pull secret, it's not mandatory to use the one from RedHat, you can use this one instead:
+2. For the pull secret, it's not mandatory to use the one from RedHat, you can use this **sample** (non-production) pull secret instead:

    ```json
    {